jamesmcm/vopono/README.md

 handle privilege escalation where necessary.
 For more details around running as a systemd service, etc. see the [User Guide](USERGUIDE.md).

+### Daemon Mode

+For a smoother experience, run the privileged root daemon and keep using `vopono` as your normal user.
+The CLI automatically forwards `exec` requests to the daemon if it’s running.

+- Start once at boot via systemd: `sudo systemctl enable --now vopono-daemon`
+- Or run manually as root: `sudo vopono daemon`
+- Then use vopono normally as your user: `vopono exec --provider mullvad --server se firefox`

+See USERGUIDE.md for a ready‑to‑copy systemd unit.

 vopono can handle up to 255 separate network namespaces (i.e. different VPN server connections - if your VPN provider allows it).
 Commands launched with the same server prefix and VPN provider will share the same network